-To assist with decision making responsibilities, Council has established three internal committees comprising of Elected Members and external representatives.
+To assist with decision making responsbilities, Council has established three internal committees comprising of Elected Members and external representatives.
 Each committee performs a specific purpose and its recommendations are presented to Council as the decision-making body.
-A table of the Shire's Committees and the attendance record of Elected Members at those meetings are details in this Annual Report from page 22.
+A table of the Shire's Committees and the attendance record of Elected Members at those meetings are details in this Annual Report from pages xx-xx.